Mother holding her newborn baby at home

 Common postpartum vaginal symptoms

-Postpartum vaginal dryness can feel different from anything you've experienced before — and it doesn't always resolve quickly.
-Recognizing the symptom pattern helps you talk about it with your healthcare provider and find what helps.
+Postpartum vaginal dryness can feel different from anything you've experienced before, and it doesn't always go away quickly.
+Recognizing the pattern makes it easier to talk about with your healthcare provider and find what helps.

 • Vaginal dryness that began after delivery